rafaelpavan95/SQL_Learning/README.md

 # Exercícios de SQL:

-- Consultas no Database HR;
+- Filtering and Sorting in HR Database;